 What we recommend for angled and rake windows: Plantation shutters.
-Not only are they totally customizable to fit the exact angles and shape of your rake windows, but plantation shutters can typically be set at a single, preferred angle so you won’t need to readjust them - ideal for windows in awkward places.
+Not only are they totally customizable to fit the exact angles and shape of your rake windows, but plantation shutters can often be set at a single, preferred angle so you won’t need to readjust them - ideal for windows in awkward places.

 What we recommend for bay windows: Roman shades, cellular shades, or plantation shutters.
 Both roman and cellular shades function well with bay windows because each shade can cover a single pane, giving you some flexibility in how much window area you want covered.
 Similarly, plantation shutters can be installed on each individual pane on bay windows, but are able to give you even more flexibility in window coverage with the moving tilt-rod and louvers.

-Regardless of their shape or style, windows that are positioned near your ceiling can be hard to put window treatments on.
+Regardless of their shape or style, windows that are positioned near your ceiling can be a hassle to put window treatments on.
 Normally, the tops of the windows are beyond your reach, and getting the stepladder out every day becomes a hassle.
-That means that Dallas homeowners with high ceiling windows might want to choose a window treatment that you can either keep in a fixed position, or open and close remotely.
+That means that Dallas homeowners with high ceiling windows might want to choose a window treatment that you can either keep in a fixed position, or open and shut remotely.
 It would be a bonus if that window treatment was also able to effectively block sunlight from pouring in.

-Eyebrow windows are the semi-arched windows that are usually located above other, usually rectangular windows.
+Eyebrow windows are the arched windows that are usually located above other, usually rectangular windows.
 As a result of their location and unique shape, eyebrow windows face some issues that few other windows do when it comes to choosing your perfect window treatment.